Vettaiyaadu Vilaiyaadu: Development

+Casting and filming

+Actresses Rohini and Andrea Jeremiah dubbed for the voices of Jyothika and Kamalinee Mukherjee respectively.
+Ganesh Janardhanan, who later became popularly known as VTV Ganesh, portrayed the role of the kidnapper of Mukherjee's character at Haasan's request after the original actor failed to turn up for the shoot.
+Menon selected Bidushi Dash Barde, from several girls who screen tested, to play a murder victim.

 The film began production in August 2005 in Chennai, with Ravi Varman signed as the cinematographer.
 Towards the start of the shoot, producer Kaja Mohideen ran into financial troubles and subsequently attempted suicide.
 As a result, Haasan wanted to quit the project but Menon convinced him to stay on as they had taken advance payments.
 Ravichandran of Oscar Films stepped in and spent ₹90 lakh on the film, before also suddenly withdrawing from the project within fifteen days.
 In order not to waste dates, Menon personally funded a schedule in Mumbai featuring Haasan and Jyothika and spent ₹80 lakh.
 Menon revealed that unlike Haasan's other films, the actor did not want to take control of the script or production.
 Angered by the delays of the film, he kept to himself and made minimal suggestions barring to change some dialogues on location.
 The film however had gone through changes from the original script, with less emphasis on the antagonists than Menon had hoped, and he also revealed that scenes for songs were forced and shot without him.
 For the American schedule, Manickam Narayanan took over as a producer and made the film on a "first-copy" basis.
 Subsequently, fifty per cent of the film was shot in New York City, where shooting lasted for a month.
 Menon had planned to shoot more scenes in the city, including a car chase sequence, but the change of producer delayed the schedule and cold weather elongated the team's stay and increased costs.
-Actresses Rohini and Andrea Jeremiah dubbed for the voices of female leads Jyothika and Kamalinee Mukherjee respectively.
-Ganesh Janardhanan, who later became popularly known as VTV Ganesh, portrayed the role of the kidnapper of Mukherjee's character at Haasan's request after the original actor failed to turn up for the shoot.
 Menon worked on the post-production of the film in May 2006, while he was simultaneously filming Pachaikili Muthucharam.

 Themes and influences

-Like in Kaakha Kaakha, Menon wanted the script to feature sequences where that the police officer's personal life gets involved and affected in the course of the investigation.
+Like in Kaakha Kaakha, Menon wanted the script to feature sequences where the police officer's personal life gets involved and affected in the course of the investigation.

-Music
+Soundtrack

 The soundtrack of the film consists of five songs composed by Harris Jayaraj, collaborating with Menon and Haasan for the fourth and first time respectively.
 The song "Manjal Veyil" marks Krish's singing debut.
-The film remains Jayaraj's only collaboration with Haasan.

-Behindwoods wrote a positive review, stating: "The album has not let down expectations.
-It is the usual mix by Harris.
-However, Bombay Jeyashree's contribution and the beautiful lyrics by poetess Thamarai are the greatest assets to the album.
-Harris once again proves his mastery in orchestration and the audio will surely be a hit like Minnale or Kaakha Kaakha."